LiuYuancheng/Configure_DS1307_RTC_on_BBB_Arduino_RsPI/README.md

 systemctl stop rtc-ds1307.service
 ```

-After reboot the BBB, the RTC I2C DS1307 Module can work normally now your program can use the system time lib.
+After rebooting the BeagleBone Black, the DS1307 RTC module should function correctly, allowing your program to utilize the system time library.

-**Step 3: Install the lib**
+**Step 3: Install the IC2 Library **

-If your don't want to use the service in step 2, for your python program which to enable I2C1 (usually used for communication), you can use cmd:
+If your don't want to use the service in step 2, for your python program which to enable I2C1 (usually used for communication), you can use below cmd:

 ```
 echo BB-I2C1 > /sys/devices/platform/bone_capemgr/slots